 Katie and Corey married on July 24, 2018.
 The day was filled with fresh air and true love.
 Katie and Corey stayed in a little cabin close to the park’s Visitor Center, where they met up with Jess and Austin Drawhorn, a photographer and officiant duo that specializes in outdoor elopements.
 Dressed in wedding attire and hiking boots, Katie and Corey exchanged vows at an intimate ceremony at 3M Curve, a beautiful rock outcrop that overlooks the national park.
-The remainder of the day was spent on a four-mile hike through incredible scenery to Dream Lake for photos.
+The remainder of the day was spent on a four-mile hike through incredible scenery with photos along the way.

 For Katie and Corey, the hike was one of the best parts of the day.
 “It felt like we were hiking with friends; everything was so laid-back and relaxed,” said Katie.
-After an incredible photo session by the aptly-named Dream Lake, Jess and Austin suggested another lake not far from their current location.
+As things were wrapping up, Jess and Austin suggested another lake not far from their current location.

 “We were finishing up and Jess told us about another lake at end of the trail that we could check out if we wanted.
 We were losing daylight but we said why not and ended up spending the rest of our wedding day by another incredible lake,” said Katie.
 “By the time we left it was dark and we somehow ended up with one headlamp between the four of us,” she laughed.
 “But it didn’t matter because the moon was full and bright, so we hiked out in the moonlight.”